JoeBalduz/Arduino-Differential-Drive-Robot/README.md

 # WallDistance
 The files in this folder are used to make the robot move a given distance away from a wall.
 The parameter desiredDistance can be changed to anything from 2-10 inches since only the front short distance sensor is being used.
 When the program starts, the robot will either move away or towards a wall to position itself whatever distance was given away from the wall.
 If the robot overshoots the desired distance, it will correct itself thanks to PID control.
 For this program to work correctly, the robot must have fully charged batteries, otherwise the sensors will return incorrect readings.

+# WallFollowing
+The files in this folder are used to make the robot follow walls.
+The parameter desiredDistance can be changed to anything from 3-8 inches since the sensors on the robot are short distance sensors.
+The code only allows the robot to follow walls on its right side.
+PID control is used to make the robot follow walls.
+For this program to work correctly, the robot must have fully charged batteries, otherwise the sensors will return incorrect readings.